Chinese surveillance balloon did not collect information over US, Pentagon says - KTVZ

 The US ultimately linked the balloon to an extensive surveillance program run by the Chinese military, and US President Joe Biden has since alleged the device was carrying “two boxcars full of spy equipment.”

-China claimed the device was a civilian research airship that was blown off course by accident and quickly issued a rare statement of “regret” over the incident, which resulted in the postponement of a planned trip from US Secretary of State Antony Blinken to Beijing.
+China has repeatedly claimed the device was a civilian research airship that was blown off course by accident and after its detection issued a rare statement of “regret” over the incident, which resulted in the postponement of a planned trip from US Secretary of State Antony Blinken to Beijing.
 That trip took place last week, more than four months later.

+When asked about the Pentagon’s statement during a briefing Friday, a Chinese Foreign Ministry spokesperson said the “so-called spy balloon” was a “total smear against China.”

-At the time, Washington had signaled that the balloon did not present a significant intelligence gathering risk.
+At the time of the incident, Washington had signaled that the balloon did not present a significant intelligence gathering risk.

 A senior defense official in early February said the device was assessed to have “limited additive value” from an intelligence collection perspective, but that steps were being taken to protect against such collection.